PNHS Computer Science Information Page

 Why Learn Computer Science?

 Computer Science permeates all aspects of our daily lives and has become central to everything we do.
-Whether you're going into art, agriculture, engineering, business, or almost any other subject, you will be required to use and control technology at a fundamental level.
-Furthermore, learning Computer Science will help you develop the critical thinking and problem solving skills required in our modern-day workforce.
+Whether you're going into art, agriculture, engineering, business, or nearly any other subject, you will be required to use and control technology at a fundamental level.
+Learning Computer Science will help you develop the critical thinking and problem solving skills required in our modern-day workforce.

 PNHS Computer Science Course Recommendations: